jeanwl/LiveSplit-WebLayout/README.md

 2. In OBS Studio (or whatever other program you use), create a new Browser Source, enable Local File, and set it to the downloaded `index.html` file.
 3. Open LiveSplit, right-click, go to `Control`, and click on `Start WebSocket Server`.
 The layout on OBS should automatically update.
 4. Begin running!
 The layout will automatically update with any split events that occur.
+### Customization Settings

+There are a multitude of visual customization settings available at the top of `style.css`:

+-   `font-family`: The font used for the timer and splits.
+Import any custom font like you would in a normal CSS file.
+-   `scale`: Scale of the layout, for those that may find the default to be small.
+(Default value: `1`)
+-   `bottom` and `right`: Position of the layout on-screen, relative to the bottom-right hand corner.
+(Default values: `15px`)
+-   `splitHeight`: Used for spacing of the splits containers.
+(Default value: `41px`)
+-   `maxSplits`: Maximum number of splits to display at once.
+(Default value: `6`)
+-   `cornerRadius`: Rounded corner radius for all elements.
+(Default value: `0px`)

 ## Background Blur